 The Help to Grow programme at Cardiff Met is exclusively for business owners and senior leaders operating in small and medium-sized businesses, and who are keen to grow their organisations, improve their leadership skills and access mentoring to help to solve problems in their organisations.

-Jon Oliver is Director of B and B Industrial Doors, a Caerphilly -based office furniture business, who took part in the course to both develop himself and invest in his business, while also aligning with the business’s own growth aspirations and ethos.
+Jon Oliver is Director of B and B Industrial Doors, a Caerphilly -based company who manufacture roller shutter doors, who took part in the course to both develop himself and invest in his business, while also aligning with the business’s own growth aspirations and ethos.
 Jon said:

 “What a great experience.
 I thought I understood how a business is run until I went through the Help to Grow programme.